Are You a Candidate for LANAP?

 Moderate periodontal disease is marked by probing depths of between 6-7 millimeters, oozing gums, loosening teeth, gum recession, dental shifting, and bad breath.
 Fortunately, LANAP can help to stop periodontal disease in its tracks before the teeth fall out or infections start to affect the patient’s overall health.

 Believe it or not, LANAP can even be used to help patients with advanced periodontal disease.
 When patients are suffering from advanced periodontal disease, they often have missing teeth, bone loss, pain while chewing, severely bad breath, and bacteria that readily enters the blood stream.
 By combining advanced periodontal treatments such as LANAP, bone grafting , dental implants , and other restorative procedures, Dr. Scharf can help you to return to dental health and enjoy a smile that you can be proud of.

-For more information about LANAP and to find out whether or not the procedure is right for you, make an appointment with Long Island periodontist Dr. Scharf today.
+For more information about LANAP and to find out whether or not the procedure is right for you, contact us to schedule an appointment with Long Island periodontist Dr. Scharf today!